oraclize/docs/source/includes/_ethereum.md

 oraclize_query(60, "WolframAlpha", "random number between 0 and 100", 500000);
 ```

-Note also that if you offer too low a `gasLimit`, and your `__callback` method is long, you may never see a callback.
+Note also that if you set your `gasLimit` too low, and your `__callback` method requires more gas than was set, the callback will run out of gas and fail to execute whatever is in your callback.

 ## Authenticity Proof

-In order to get, or not, the TLSNotary proof back from Oraclize you need to specify the `proofType` and `proofStorage`.
+In order to receive any proof for your query, you will need to make an explicit request.
+To get the TLSNotary proof back from Oraclize you need to specify the `proofType` and `proofStorage`.
 You do this by calling:

 * either `oraclize_setProof(proofType_NONE)`
 * or `oraclize_setProof(proofType_TLSNotary | proofStorage_IPFS)`
-* or, when the Ledger proof wants to be used, `oraclize_setProof(proofType_Ledger)`
+* or, when the Ledger proof is to be used, `oraclize_setProof(proofType_Ledger)`

-You may execute this method just once, for instance in the constructor, or at any other time, if, for instance, you need the proof for certain queries only.
+You only need to execute this method once, for instance in the constructor, or at any other time.
+If, for instance, you need the proof for certain queries only, you can also reset it back to proofType_NONE after making your query.

 * `proofType_NONE` is the default setting
 * `proofType_IPFS` is the only method of storage supported, at the time of writing, for the TLSNotary proof.